 If you want to select the provider and make an appointment on your own, visit the Sandhills Center Provider Directory.
 You can search by Service Type, Funding Source, Location and Name.

 If you feel you need a service and your provider does not agree, you may contact Sandhills Center Customer Service toll-free at 1-800-256-2452 to discuss the matter.

 It is the policy and practice of Sandhills Center to assure your basic human rights.
-You have the right to:
+In addition, you have the right to:

 - Be treated fairly and with respect regardless of race, ethnicity, religion, mental or physical disability, sex, age, sexual preference, or ability to pay.